sorskoot/Tilemap/Thoughts.md

 - components contain the data for these objects
 - systems add logic

-- Entities could be 'dumb' and could be just an ID with some components
+- Entities are 'dumb' and are nothing more than an ID, with a number of components
-  - I don't think it's needed to add specific functionality for a minerEntity or an oreEntity.
-This data will be added by adding components to an Entity.

 - There has to be a registry of entities that could be filtered on 1 or more components.
 This has to be fast since there could be 1000s of components.
   - is the current HasComponent fast enough?
 Or should we create a separate collections per component?